ofnode/of/README.md

 Licenses
 --------

 See `licenses` folder.
 OF **can** be used for commercial applications **without** disclosing their source code.
-OF statically links to all libraries which allow that for commercial use.
-OF **does not** use GPL libraries.
-FreeImage, FreeType and Cairo are dual licensed, and thus OF uses FIPL, FTL and MPL respectively.
-OpenAL Soft, libsndfile and libusb are licensed under LGPL which allow dynamic linking to closed source applications, and OF dynamically links to them.
+OF statically links to libraries which allow that for commercial use.
+OF **does not** use GPL-licensed libraries.
+FreeImage, FreeType and Cairo are dual licensed, thus OF uses FIPL, FTL and MPL respectively.
+GTK+ 3, GLib, ALSA, OpenAL Soft, mpg123, libsndfile, Gstreamer, udev and libusb are licensed under LGPL v2.1 or higher which allow dynamic linking to closed source applications and OF dynamically links to them.